Counseling Services

 • compassionate, non-judgmental perspective

-If you would like to know more about what Counseling has to offer, feel free to give me a call, drop me an email or note, or just stop by my office.
+If you would like to know more about what counseling has to offer, feel free to call, send an email or note or just stop by the office.
 Regardless of the question, issue, situation or experience you bring, I welcome and invite you to come talk with me.

 Hesston College counselor